wp-plugins/gatorpeeps-tools/readme.txt

 This plugin would simply not be possible without the magnificent [Twitter Tools](http://alexking.org/projects/wordpress) plugin created by Alex King.
 We have adapted Alex's original plugin to work with the Gatorpeeps API so we can't claim credit for this plugin at all!
 Thanks Alex!

 == History ==
+* 2009-05-06 = Replaced the gatorurl permalink shorting function from fopen to curl.
+Dreamhost & Mediatemple don't support fopen.
 * 2009-05-04 = Fixed the relative timestamp in sidebar peeps.
 * 2009-05-04 = Fixed a bug where fopen wasn't supported on server.
 We now check if fopen is supported before converting to short url.
 * 2009-05-04 = Fixed some php fatal errors with rewriting of the global $peeps.